 We do not provide any equipment but will refer you to local wheelchair services with recommendations.

-After you have been discharged from hospital, we will visit you within 6 months.
+After you have been discharged from hospital, we’ll visit you within 6 months.
 We see you in your home surroundings and assess how you’re settling back into daily life.

 A nurse or therapist will discuss how you’re getting along with your physical care, including medication, bladder, bowel and skin care.
 They’ll talk to you about your mobility, as well as social needs including housing, driving and employment.